aholinch/odutils-web/README.md

 ## SGP4 Binaries
 You need to have the binaries from USSF.
 If you have an account, you can download them from [Space-Track.org](https://www.space-track.org/documentation#/sgp4).
 As of this writing the available file is Sgp4Prop_small_v8.1.zip.
 Download the zip if you agree to the terms in the user agreement, and extract it somewhere on your system.
 From the extracted folders copy the platform folder for your OS to the lib directory in this project.
 For Windows, copy <SGP4 Dir>\Lib\Win64 to lib\Win64.
-For Linux and Mac copy <SGP4 Dir>/Lib/Linux64 to lib/Linux64.
+For Linux copy <SGP4 Dir>/Lib/Linux64 to lib/Linux64.

 # Container Recipes